isi-hop/isiETL/tutorials/tutorial.md

 jobDateTime: "2025-06-11 07:45"
 jobBatchSize: "6"
 forceIntermediateCommit: "true"
+#dbtofile, dbtodb,filetodb,filetofile
+jobtype: "filetodb"
 #----------------------------------------
 ```

 The variables, `jobName, jobDescription, jobDateTime` have no impact on the operation of your job and are variables that will force you to comment on your job.

 On these variables you assign the information you feel is relevant to describe the job.

+The `jobtype` variable is imperative and will enable you to design your job, value can be [dbtofile, dbtodb,filetodb,filetofile].

 The `jobBatchSize` variable is imperative and will enable you to adjust the number of lines per processing group written to the database.